decaf-dev/obsidian-dataloom/README.md

 -   Live preview is now fully functional.
 You may use Notion-Like Tables in editing mode and have them sync with the table rendered in reading mode.
 If you edit a table in reading mode, it will be synced to your live preview table.

 -   Multiple tables can now be used in your markdown files.
-You may also display the same table across multiple files through the new system of `NLT Codeblocks`.
+You may also display the same table across multiple files through the new system of `NLT Code Blocks`.

 -   Multi-tag support has been added, as well as support for dark colors for our dark theme users.